SansGuidon/bookmarks/README.md

 > - If following a “company rule” is obviously ridiculous in a particular situation, such that it would make for a great Dilbert cartoon, then the rule should change.
 * [Farnam Street](https://fs.blog/2017/10/how-to-remember-what-you-read/) - (2017) How to Remember What You Read
 * [Farnam Street](https://fs.blog/mental-models/) - (2018) Mental Models: The Best Way to Make Intelligent Decisions (109 Models Explained)
+* [wikiHow](https://www.wikihow.com/Make-a-QR-Code-to-Share-Your-WiFi-Password) - (2018) How to Make a QR Code to Share Your WiFi Password

 > Learn
 * [Urban Dictionary](http://www.urbandictionary.com/) - online dictionary of slang words and phrases